AdityaPandey9753/Django-Rest-Framework/README.md

 Steps to create a de-serializer:
 1. Create a Django Model - Before you can deserialize data, you need a model to define the structure of the data you want to store.
 2. Create a Serializer- A serializer in Django REST Framework (DRF) defines how incoming raw data (like JSON) is converted into a Python object and validated.
 3. Write a View to Deserialize Data - A view is where we handle the incoming data, parse it, validate it, and save it to the database.
-We'll use Django REST Framework parsers like JSONParser to convert incoming JSON to Python objects.
+We'll use Django REST Framework parsers like JSONParser to convert incoming JSON to Python objects.<br>
   Deserialization Steps:
   * Read request body: request.body reads the binary data from the request.
   * Create a stream: The binary data is converted to an in-memory stream using io.BytesIO().